A venture agency that partners with tenacious founders.

 Request

-Neighborhood Studios runs on a quarterly cycle.
-They develop 12 to 16 startup concepts per year, then recruit founders to test and launch one idea per quarter.
-To attract the right founders and communicate the program's vision, they needed a brand identity built from scratch.
+Neighborhood Studios' goal is to take 12 - 16 startup concepts and recruit founders to test and launch one to two idea per quarter.
+To attract the right founders and communicate the program's vision, they needed a brand identity.
 A logo, lightweight brand guidelines, a one-page website, and presentation graphics.

 Deliverable

-The logo went through three rounds of refinement before landing on a hand-drawn N mark.
-The direction was intentional: Neighborhood Studios works with local, scrappy startups, and a more personal, handcrafted feel fit that better than something polished and corporate.
-Once the mark was settled, I paired it with a typeface that matched the tone and built out a color palette that felt bright but grounded.
+Starting with the logo, we went through three rounds of refinement before landing on a custom line N mark paired with a a friendly serif typeface.
+Since Neighborhood Studios works with local, scrappy startups, the intention was to show a more personal, handcrafted brand.
+Once we settled on the logo, I paired it with a color palette that felt bright but grounded.
 The N mark in its yellow icon shape became the through-line across the website favicon, presentations, and brand materials.
-The 'Only Neighborhoods Can Save Us' logotype came directly from Dave and became a secondary mark for the brand.
-It says everything about what the studio is trying to do.
+I finished the project with a custom typesetting and secondary logo for their motto: 'Only Neighborhoods Can Save Us'.

-Signage for the front door of the office.
+Exterior signage for the front of the office.

 Approach

-The existing relationship with Dave meant we could move fast without a lot of setup.
-We started with a moodboard that mixed my own references with brands Dave was drawn to, which gave us a shared visual language before any sketching started.
-Logo exploration happened over three to four Zoom calls where I walked him through my Illustrator file directly, talking through the thinking behind each direction.
-I started in black and white to keep the focus on form, then introduced color in later rounds once the mark had legs.
-The animated logo exploration on this page shows the range of directions we worked through before landing on the final N mark.
+Having an existing working relationship with Dave meant we could move fast .
+We started with a moodboard that mixed my references with brands Dave was drawn to, which gave us a shared visual language before any sketching started.
+Logo exploration happened over three to four Zoom calls where I walked him through my moodboard and Illustrator files directly, talking through the thinking behind each direction.
+I started in black and white to keep the focus on form, then introduced color in later rounds once the mark was narrowed down to a few favorites.
+The animated logo exploration on this page shows the range of directions we worked through before landing on the final selection.

 Further Reading